Matishzz/OBS-Studio/Installation manual.md

 - ### AMD Profiles 🔴
    - To import the OBS Studio configuration for the AMD graphics card you have to run the following batch and wait for it to finish, when it finishes you will have your configuration imported.
 <br> [Download here]()

+## 📝 Import theme
+To import the theme from obs you have to download the theme and drag it to `"%programfiles%\obs-studio\data\obs-studio\themes`, the automatic script imports the [Moonlight theme](https://github.com/WyzzyMoon/Moonlight/releases/tag/v1.0), but you can see more at [here](https://obsproject.com/forum/resources/categories/themes.10/).

 <br>
 <br>